lammps/lammps/doc/src/fix_cmap.rst

 <fix_modify>`.

-The :doc:`fix_modify <fix_modify>` *virial* option is supported by this fix to add the contribution due to the CMAP interactions between atoms to the global prsesure of the system as part of :doc:`thermodynamic output <thermo_style>`.
+The :doc:`fix_modify <fix_modify>` *virial* option is supported by this fix to add the contribution due to the CMAP interactions to both the global pressure and per-atom stress of the system via the :doc:`compute pressure <compute_pressure>` and :doc:`compute stress/atom <compute_stress_atom>` commands.
+The former can be accessed by :doc:`thermodynamic output <thermo_style>`.
 The default setting for this fix is :doc:`fix_modify virial yes <fix_modify>`.

 This fix computes a global scalar which can be accessed by various :doc:`output commands <Howto_output>`.
 The scalar is the potential